In this article, I’m going to share a comprehensive, hands-on Luminar AI review.

 Earlier iterations of Luminar were (and still are) famous for their AI sky editing features, so it comes as no surprise that Luminar AI boasts these tools in their most impressive form.

 Sky AI allows you to swap out skies with a literal click of a button (or, well, two clicks, because you have to open the Sky Selection dropdown menu first).

 You can take a photo with a bland sky:

 Or even something much more dramatic:

-As you can see in the examples above, the sky replacement feature really is quite good.
+As illustrated by the examples above, the sky replacement feature really is superb.
 It’s able to regularly identify the sky and cleanly add your selected alternative, though it does struggle with low contrast boundaries between the sky and the background, leading to misfires like this one:

 Overall, though, I’m impressed.
 And for the beginning landscape photographer, the ability to replace skies in a few seconds is a huge deal.
 Especially because learning to use Photoshop (which was the only way you could replace skies previously) is a long and hard journey, plus even Photoshop experts aren’t quite as fast as Luminar.